 Progress in addressing Neglected Tropical Diseases (NTDs) in Eswatini is measured using a composite index calculated from preventive chemotherapy coverage achieved for schistosomiasis and soil transmitted helminths.
-Preventive chemotherapy coverage in Eswatini is zero for soil-transmitted helminths and schistosomiasis.
+In 2021, preventive chemotherapy coverage was 0% for both schistosomiasis and soil-transmitted helminths.
+Overall, the NTD preventive chemotherapy coverage index for Eswatini in 2021 is 0, which is the same compared with the 2020 index value (0).